NigoraMamad/spring-security-task/README.md

 5. Configure Spring Security as described below.
 6. Add `@RestController` on creating new users functionality.

+1. Add a database table that will store users.
+It must have at least three columns:
+   1. username — string, not null, unique
+   2. password — string, not null

 ### Security Configuration Requirements

 You will implement the RBAC model, so the main idea is to restrict access to endpoints based on roles, where: